There is no right or wrong way to collect stamps. No matter your age or interests, the goal is to have fun.

 Although they can be intimidating for the beginner collector, stamp shows can hold a wealth of information.
 Larger shows like Milcopex have a youth section and society and club tables where questions can be answered.
 Both small and large shows have dealer booths where stamps and supplies can be purchased and information obtained.

 Many communities have a variety of stamp clubs.
 They can be an extra curricular activity at school or through groups such as the Boy Scouts.

 The amount of stamp collecting information that can be found on the internet is endless.
 From beginners to advanced, most collectors begin their search here.
 Here are some good websites:

-Sometimes a forgotten resource, the public library will have stamp catalogs, many books and perhaps even some stamp collecting periodicals.
+Sometimes a forgotten resource, the public library will have stamp catalogs, many books and perhaps even some one or two collecting periodicals.